 This week have been finishing up this later model Cavalier Coke CSS-8-64 machine.
-This customer is getting a new cooling system, interior restoration, fix a few things like the lock and clean it up.
+This customer is getting a new cooling system, interior restoration, fix a few things like the lock and cleaning it up.
 It is not a complete restoration, just more of a “get it working again” job.

 His coin mech was not working and since he was going to use this in his home, he wanted us to set the machine to “free vend” so he would not have to mess with coins.

-Free vend is a way to set a machine so that no coins are needed for the machine vending mechanism to work or be activated.
+Free vending is a way to set a machine so that no coins are needed for the machine vending mechanism to work or be activated.

 There are a few ways to do this.
 On older mechanical coin mechanisms, setting to free vend is usually done by tying up a lever or switch in the mechanism.
 I will write about that another time.

 On electric coin mechs like this, there are a few ways to set it to free vend.
 One way would be to do it mechanically.
-Sometimes it is easier to remove the locking mechanism in the bottle stack, or tie back the pin.
+Sometimes it is easier to remove the locking mechanism in the bottle stack or tie back the pin.
 Doing this will bypass the electronics completely.
-I prefer not to do this, as parts get lost it would be tricky for the customer to revert it back.
+I prefer not to do this, as parts get lost it would be tricky for the customer to revert it.

 Another way, which I will show here, is to use a switch to activate the release in the bottle rack.
 The switch is the Free Vendo Micro Switch from Funtronics.